NTIA/scos-sensor/README.md

 Currently, only JWS (JSON Web Signature) JWTs are supported.

 #### Certificates
-The NGINX web server requires an SSL certificate to use https.
-The certificate and private key should be set using `SSL_CERT_PATH` and `SSL_KEY_PATH` in the environment file.
-Note that these paths are relative to the configs/certs directory.

-The Nginx web server can be set to require client certificates (mutual TLS).
-This can optionally be enabled for token authentication and is required for OAUTH authentication.
-The client certificate subject UID is only verified for OAuth 2 authentication, not for token authentication.
-To require client certificates, uncomment `ssl_verify_client on;` and `ssl_ocsp on;` in the [Nginx configuration file](nginx/conf.template).
-Set the CA certificate used for validating client certificates using the `SSL_CA_PATH` (relative to `configs/certs`) in the environment file.
+This section describes how to create a self-signed root CA, SSL server certificates for the sensor, optional client certificates, and test JWT public/private key pair.

-A custom CA can be created for testing. **For production, make sure to use certificates from a trusted CA.**
+As described below, a self-signed CA can be created for testing. **For production, make sure to use certificates from a trusted CA.**
-The below steps describe the process for creating self-signed certificates using openssl.

 Below instructions adapted from [here](https://www.golinuxcloud.com/openssl-create-client-server-certificate/#OpenSSL_create_client_certificate).

-##### Server Certificate
+##### Sensor Certificate
 This is the SSL certificate used for the scos-sensor web server and is always required.

-###### Step1: Create Self Signed Root CA
 To be able to sign server-side and client-side certificates, we need to create our own self-signed root CA certificate first.